link-0402/Instant-Edit/README.md

 1. Start Blender and make sure the XIV Instant Edit add-on is enabled.
 2. Start FFXIV and run `/ie` to open the plugin window.
-3. Select a model from the list.
-Use **Refresh** if the model is not shown.
+3. Click **Refresh character list** at the top and browse to the model you are looking for, then click Edit.
 4. Edit the model in Blender.
 Instant Edit tools are available in the **XIV Instant Edit** tab of the 3D Viewport sidebar.
 5. Click **Quick Export** to send the edited model back to its Penumbra mod.

 Blender and FFXIV must be running at the same time.
 If the plugin reports that Blender is offline, restart Blender with the add-on enabled.
+In order for the communication between game plugin and blender addon to work, the port configurations in the settings need to match.
+I do not recommend changing them unless necessary and you know what you are doing.

-Saved Instant Edit scenes reconnect their export context automatically when the updated add-on and Dalamud plugin are running.
+Saved Instant Edit scenes reconnect their export context automatically when the add-on and Dalamud plugin are running.

 The Blender add-on also includes **Simple Export** for exporting visible mesh objects as MDL, FBX, or glTF files, even if they haven't been imported through the IE plugin before.